-The Port of Tilbury is located in the south of the county of Essex in the UK.
-It is the largest deep water port on the River Thames and is London’s major port providing fast, modern distribution services for the benefit of the south east of England.
+The Port of Tilbury is situated in the south of Essex.
+It is the largest deep water port on the River Thames and is London’s major port providing fast, modern distribution services for the benefit of the South East of England.

 Tilbury’s strategic position on the Thames provides a major geographical advantage for transport to and out of London and the South‐East making its location a natural point for distribution.
 Serving the UK’s market for forest products, general cargo, vehicles, grain and other bulks, the port offers customers excellent transport links to and from the capital and across the South East.

 The Port is a significant distribution centre, currently covering over 850 acres and has recently gained planning consent to build a new port terminal, Tilbury2.
 Tilbury 2 is a new multimillion-pound port terminal adjacent to the current site in Thurrock.

 The Port of Tilbury is well positioned to access the M25 motorway and the rest of the UK’s national motorway network.
 In addition, there are direct rail connections within the Port, with access to the whole of the UK.

 - Over 16 independent working terminals

 - Over 500,000 square metres of warehouse space